 Faculty ProfilesVivek Jain, MD, MAS

 Dr. Jain earned his undergraduate degree in Biochemistry from Harvard University, followed by his M.D. from Stanford University School of Medicine.
-He completed residency, chief residency, and infectious disease fellowship at UCSF, as well as an M.A.S. degree in clinical research also at UCSF.
-Dr. Jain serves as an outpatient HIV physician in the Positive Health Practice Clinic at San Francisco General Hospital, and an attending physician on the inpatient infectious disease consult team.
+He completed residency, chief residency, and infectious diseases fellowship at UCSF, and M.A.S. degree in clinical research also at UCSF.

 - Getting to Zero in San Francisco (Dec 03, 2013)